nospaceships/node-yara/README.md

  * Added the `libyaraVersion()` function to obtain the version of YARA which has been statically compiled into the module

+## Version 1.3.1 - 24/07/2017

+ * Matched data buffer in scan result is freed twice resulting a double free exception

 # Roadmap

 Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.